Cognitive assessments and psychological reports

 - ADHD diagnosis

 - Immigration purposes

 - Court reports (including pre-sentencing)

 |Psychometric testing (including cognitive assessment for NDIS)||$1,380|

 Most psychological reports and cognitive assessments will require an in-person consultation.

-For cognitive assessment and psychometric testing, New Vision Psychology uses a number of standardised assessments that can take up to 6-hours of interviews, assessment, report writing and recommendations (please see our FAQ section for further information).
+For cognitive assessments and psychometric testing, New Vision Psychology uses standardised assessments involving up to 6-hours of interviews, assessments, report writing and recommendations.

 Most reports produced by our team are 1-2 pages in length.
 Court and pre-sentencing reports can go up to 7-8 pages depending on the requirements.